stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 retains the byte length of its equivalent consensus serialization so existing cost accounting remains unchanged.

-The codec defines two independent byte streams:
+The codec defines two independently versioned encodings:

 - a packed value record, decoded with a caller-supplied `TypeSignature`; and
 - an optional value-shape descriptor, used to reconstruct exact consensus bytes without a